The areas of the "Design" module

 Please note that own comments will not be saved.

-In order to edit text or links in table columns, an "a" or a "span" has to be appended to the selector.
+To change the properties of text or links in Table cells, an a or span must be appended to the selector.

 Example: